samfweb/smd-two/README.md

 `controller.SimpleAutoController` attempts to solve a map naively by following nearby walls.

 The smarter `controller.MyAutoController` we developed is the default selected.

+#### Other Options

+Feel free to mess arouund with other options such as `Fuel`, `Health` and others.

+Updating `ParcelsNeeded` to a large number may cause issues if the map isn't large enough to fit them all.